 A non-denominational Evangelical Christian Ministry for orphans and special needs children from low-income families, located on a 450-acre ranch in San Vincente, Baja California, Mexico.

-Adam & Anna Day are a WVPC-sponsored missionary family currently serving in the Philippines.
+Adam & Anna Day are a WVPC-sponsored missionary family currently serving in the Netherlands.

 Short-term Mission Trips:

-Short-term mission trips carried out by WVPC members including an inter-generational mission trip in February to serve for a week at Rancho Santa Marta in San Vincente, Baja California, Mexico.
+Short-term mission trips carried out by WVPC members have included an inter-generational mission trip in February to serve for a week at Rancho Santa Marta in San Vincente, Baja California, Mexico.